MicrosoftDocs/defender-docs/defender-endpoint/mde-planning-guide.md

 Here's a list of prerequisites required to deploy Defender for Endpoint:

-- You're a Global Administrator
+- You're a Security Administrator
 - Your environment meets the [minimum requirements](minimum-requirements.md)
 - You have a full inventory of your environment.
 The following table provides a starting point to gather information and ensure that stakeholders understand your environment.
 The inventory helps identify potential dependencies and/or changes required in technologies or processes.